dalmo1991/superflexPy/doc/interfaces.rst

 =============================================

 SuperflexPy does not integrate tools for calibration or uncertainty analysis.
-In this page we show an example on how a model built with SuperflexPy can be interfaced with other tools to perform this task.
+In this page we show an example on how a model built using SuperflexPy can be interfaced with other tools to perform this task.

 SuperflexPy + SPOTPY
 --------------------

-.. attention:: This example is for illustration purposes only, does not
+.. note:: This example is for illustration purposes only, and as such does not
-               represent a recommendation towards the use of SPOTPY or of the specific calibration algorithm proposed.
+          represent a specific recommendation of SPOTPY or of any specific calibration algorithm.

 `SPOTPY <https://spotpy.readthedocs.io/en/latest/>`_ is a Python framework for calibration, uncertainty, and sensitivity analysis.